GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 ### Viewing Table Schema

-After data insertion, you can use an SQL statement to view the table schema and confirm that the `message` column is set for full-text indexing:
+After data is written, you can use an SQL statement to view the table schema and confirm that the `message` column is set for full-text indexing:

 ```sql
 SHOW CREATE TABLE many_logs\G